viksit/keyframe/tutorial/README.md

         return message
 ```

 The function gets the result of the Myra API, and fetches the detected entities into `e`.
-If it finds a mention of a person and a time, it responds with a simple static message constructed appropriately.
+If it finds a mention of a person and a time, it will respond appropriately.

 ## Step 5: Extend CalendarBot to handle meeting modifications

 - Train a new model on Myra using `data/botv2`.
 - Change the intent model ID with the new ID